 Nowadays, air conditioners are much more energy efficient and quieter than they were in the past.
 They are also much easier to install.
-There are a number of types of air conditioners.
+There are a number of air conditioner types.
 To learn about the main ones and their positives and negatives, read on http://plumbers-edmonton.ca.

-1. Window Mounted: These air conditioners are the post popular kind.
+1. Window Mounted: This air conditioner are the post popular kind.
 They can easily be put in and taken out of double-hung window openings.
 There are those that only produce cool air, while there are others that produce cool and hot air.
 The latter are best for people living in regions with moderate temperatures.

 Positives: They are not very expensive, they work with most existing home wiring systems and installing them is simple.